Edited by Geoff Pallay

 |Other states featured in this week’s Roundup|

-- An interactive version of the congressional map can be found here.
+- Dates and other information on the meetings can be found here.

 |Quote of the Week|